 Most Americans consume twice the recommended amounts.
 In addition to cookies, cakes and other sweets, sugar is found in pasta sauce, salad dressing and canned vegetables.
 When reading food labels, look for sugar listed as the first ingredient and be aware of hidden sugar names: fructose, lactose, sucrose, maltose, glucose, dextrose.

 Natural sugars—molasses, agave nectar, honey and maple syrup—contain beneficial antioxidants but those, too, should be consumed in moderation.
+Find out the difference between natural and refined sugars, and their effect on the body.

 Learn about the benefits of good nutrition during cancer care.